wilsonmar/wilsonmar.github.io/_posts/2016-03-17-machine-learning-microsoft.md

 0. Get back in again.

-0. Create an enviornment file by piping the output from an export:
+0. Create an environment file by piping the output from an export:

    conda env export > some_env.yaml